What is SEM (Search Engine Marketing)

 SEM-SEO-PPC

 However, you’re probably inclined to say, “Is this definition respected in practice?
-If the answer is yes, then why do SEM discussions typically spin around paid advertising in a broader sense?
+If yes, then why do SEM discussions typically spin around paid advertising broadly?
 Because when you search for <<SEM>> on Google, you’ll often find definitions and connections primarily linked to paid advertising.”

 Well, that’s what we’ll find out in the next section.

-The Confusion Around SEM: Is It Just PPC or a Combination of SEO and PPC?
+SEM: Is It Just PPC or a Combination of SEO and PPC?

 The-Confusion-Around-SEM-Is-It-Just-PPC-or-a-Combination-of-SEO-and-PPC